tarantool/doc/doc/reference/reference_lua/box_sql.rst

     objective (executing a prepared statement multiple times) is done, or whenever a prepared statement expires.
-    There is no automatic eviction policy, although automatic ``unprepare`` will happen when the session disconnects (the session's prepared statements will be removed from the prepared-statment cache).
+    There is no automatic eviction policy, although automatic ``unprepare`` will happen when the session disconnects (the session's prepared statements will be removed from the prepared-statement cache).